-Additionally, if time-to-live (TTL) is enabled on the dataset, this could affect the membership of the created segment.
-For more information about TTL and how it can affect segmentation, please read the Profile Service TTL guide.
+Additionally, if an Experience Event expiration value is enabled on the dataset, this could affect the membership of the created segment.
+Please read the guide on Experience Event expirations for more information on how this feature can affect segmentation.

 Platform currently supports three methods of evaluating segments: streaming segmentation, batch segmentation, and edge segmentation.